eliooses/BTCards/README.md

 |   Zip Exchange | [![alt text][web]](https://zip.exchange/) | | | | (developing) | 0x protocol |	|

 ## **REFERENCES**:

+TBA: To be analyzed.

+TBO: To be obtained.

 1, TBC: To be confirmed.